LOCAL LIST: Closures, cancellations and postponed events due to coronavirus

 Entertainment

 • The 16th annual Drive for Show, Rock Fore!
 Dough has been postponed.
-The concert was set to take place in Augusta on April 7 with musicians Train, Scotty McCreery, Jordan Davis and Whiskey Run with DJ Rock.
+The concert was set to take place in Augusta on April 7.
 A press release from Gluestick Media states that any tickets purchased will be honored at the new concert date.
 That future date has not been announced.

 • Cody Jinks originally scheduled for Saturday, March 21 at Bell Auditorium has been rescheduled for Saturday, June 13.